 - What the heck does “good miss” mean?
 I’m onto this ploy of tennis coaches.
 They say “Good miss!” every fifth or so attempt of ours just to keep our spirits up as we mishit the ball for the umpteenth consecutive time.

 - It’s almost impossible for our coaches to serve fluffy balls.
-My coach missed more serves trying to give me such balls than she got in, and it was a pretty funny sight.
-I don’t even bother asking my other coach to slow down his serve or to take the spin off.
+Coach #1A missed more serves trying to give me such balls than she got in, and it was a pretty funny sight.
+I don’t even bother asking Coach #1 to slow down his serve or to take the spin off.
 I think it would make his back issues worse.
 But anyway, teaching pros should really spend some time working on their puffy serves.
 How else are we supposed to practice returning this ball most of our competition hits?

-- Random nonsense I’ve stated to my coach.
+- Random nonsense I’ve stated to Coach #1.
 Poor guy.